top of page

 5. Exercise (just make sure not to exercise too much as that can increase cortisol)

-6. Eating a healthy diet (some foods have been shown to reduce inflammation and therefore cortisol, while others can increase it).
+6. Eating a healthy diet (some foods have been shown to reduce inflammation and therefore cortisol, while others can actually increase it).

 7. Biofeedback (Biofeedback gives you information about how your body reacts when you try to relax)